aws-observability/terraform-aws-observability-accelerator/examples/existing-cluster-istio-monitoring/README.md

 To setup your alert receiver, with Amazon SNS, follow [this documentation](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-alertmanager-receiver.html)

-3. Configure the Prometheus data source

-For Default Region, choose the region where you created the Amazon Managed Service for Prometheus workspace

 Select the Save and test button.
 You will see data source working.